OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 description: Commonly asked questions about Octopus Cloud, along with answers and links to more detail.
 ---
 This page answers the most commonly asked questions about Octopus Cloud, with links to more detail.
 If you have a question not yet covered here, please use the "Send Feedback" button at the foot of this page or [contact our Sales team](https://octopus.com/company/contact).

 ## Getting started

 ### What is Octopus Cloud?
 Octopus Cloud is the easiest way to start with Octopus Deploy; we take care of everything for you.
 Octopus Cloud has the same functionality as Octopus Server, delivered as a highly available, scalable, secure SaaS application hosted for you.

 ### Where do I begin?
 Many customers begin with our [getting started](/docs/getting-started) guide, which covers the key concepts and terminology we use.
+When you’re ready, [start a free trial](https://octopus.com/start) to explore Octopus.

 ### How is Octopus Cloud built?
 Our [Octopus Cloud architecture](https://octopus.com/blog/octopus-cloud-architecture) overview describes how Octopus Cloud is delivered.

+## Training & Setup

+### What training is available?
+Our [Resource Center](https://octopus.com/resource-center) provides many high-quality webinars, blog posts, white papers and free tools.
+We also offer [books with free PDF versions](https://octopus.com/publications) covering Octopus and wider DevOps topics.
+We pride ourselves on the quality of our [developer documentation](/docs) and offer free [training video tutorials](https://www.youtube.com/playlist?list=PLAGskdGvlaw268i2ZTPC1ZrxwFjjKIdKH).
+We support a [community Slack channel](https://octopususergroup.slack.com/join/shared_invite/zt-170c1xzfl-J_pWvCeNZ4H_LmGVE4XNtw#/shared-invite/email) where our staff regularly assist with customer enquiries.

+Our Professional and Enterprise tier customers also receive access to our Support team and expert-guided onboarding.
+Enterprise tier customers can add-on Technical Account Management services.
+Enterprise-tier customers with licenses over $50,000 USD are assigned a Customer Success Manager.

+### Can we get support for our initial setup?
+Our Professional and Enterprise tier customers receive our expert-guided onboarding Support, and our [Sales and Support teams](https://octopus.com/company/contact) are highly responsive and available to every customer.

 ## Purchasing